OSOceanAcoustics/echopop/_sources/input-files.md

 - `species_id`: Species identification code (ID).
 Identifies what species is associated with the collected data.
 Pacific hake is 22500.
 - `N/P`: Empty value Not Permitted.
 - `nmi`: Nautical miles.
+- `Old name`: Column name used previously with Matlab EchoPro

 ```{contents}
 :local: